The Guide to Working with a Financial Advisor

 Financial plans can also be structured under fixed fee format.
 (I structure almost all of my financial plans this way).

-Finally, some investment advisers are compensated for the performance of the portfolios they manage.
+Finally, some investment advisors are compensated for the performance of the portfolios they manage.
 These fees are always contractually agreed upon ahead of time.

-So, as you can see, there’s no hard number for how much an investment adviser might cost.
-The good news is that you can almost certainly find an investment adviser to meet your needs, no matter your budget.
+So, as you can see, there’s no hard number for how much an investment advisor might cost.
+The good news is that you can almost certainly find an investment advisor to meet your needs, no matter your budget.

 At Sapling Wealth Management, I offer services under a few different pricing models.
 For financial planning only (which involves three to four meetings and approximately 15-25 hours of assessment on my end), payment is $1,500 to $4,500 per plan.
 For advice (including a financial plan) and money management, I offer services under a $150 monthly ongoing retainer and a flat 1.0% fee of AUM.
 For individuals with liquid assets over $500,000, I offer a sliding fee for AUM.

-Is working with a financial adviser worth it?
+Is working with a financial advisor worth it?

 This is the million (or more) dollar question: is good investment advice worth the cost?